jsiek/deduce/Reference.md

 recall P1, ..., Pn
 ```
 is a proof of the formula `P1 and ... and Pn`.
 The formulas
-`P1`,...,`Pn` must among the list of givens at the current point in the proof.
+`P1`,...,`Pn` must be in the of givens at the current point in the proof.

 ## Some (Existential Quantifier)